vedas-dixit/LocalAgent/README.md

 - “AskNews Error / Missing env” → add `ASKNEWS_CLIENT_ID` and `ASKNEWS_CLIENT_SECRET` to your `.env` or remove the AskNews tool from the agent.
 - “Ollama not running” → start it with `ollama serve`.
 On macOS, the app can also run a background service.
 - “Chroma DB issues” → delete the `chromadb_store` folder and try again.
+- “Report saved but can’t find it” → the save tools now return an absolute path in their success message.
+Copy that path.
+If you still want to control the folder, set `LOCALAGENT_OUTPUT_DIR` (see above).

 ---